elastic/kibana/packages/kbn-plugin-generator/sao_template/template/README.md

 ## development

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
-Once you have completed that, use the following npm tasks.
+Once you have completed that, use the following yarn scripts.

-  - `npm start`
+  - `yarn start`

     Start kibana and have it include this plugin

-  - `npm start -- --config kibana.yml`
+  - `yarn start --config kibana.yml`

-    You can pass any argument that you would normally send to `bin/kibana` by putting them after `--` when running `npm start`
+    You can pass any argument that you would normally send to `bin/kibana`

-  - `npm run build`
+  - `yarn build`

     Build a distributable archive

-  - `npm run test:browser`
+  - `yarn test:browser`

     Run the browser tests in a real web browser

-  - `npm run test:server`
+  - `yarn test:server`

     Run the server tests using mocha

-For more information about any of these commands run `npm run ${task} -- --help`.
+For more information about any of these commands run `yarn run ${task} --help`.